jswesner/covid_sd/README.md

 \#Hospital Beds, ICU beds, and Ventilators From the predictions of cases above, we estimated the number of hospital beds, ICU beds, and ventilators needed.
-To do this, we assumed a mean hospitalization rate of 3.5% with a standard deviation of 1.5%.
+To do this, we assumed a mean hospitalization rate of 1% (of actual cases, not tested cases) with a standard deviation of 0.5%.
 These values were parameterized as a beta distribution, from which we randomly assigned a hospitalization rate to each of the simulations of infections from the SIR.
-These values were chosen to capture the large uncertainty in hospitalization rates that may range on any given day between \~1% to 6% of cases according our model.
-Rates were ICU’s and ventilators were similarly determined using the following distributions: ICUs (1.5% +/- 0.5%), Ventilators (0.8% +/- 0.1%).
-We also assumed a mean stays in the hospital system as a whole of 7, 8, or 10 days for hospitalization, ICU, and ventilators, respectively.
+These values were chosen to capture the large uncertainty in hospitalization rates that may range on any given day.
+Rates were ICU’s and ventilators were similarly determined using the following distributions: ICUs (0.15% +/- 0.05%), Ventilators (0.08% +/- 0.01%).
+We also assumed a mean stays in the hospital system as a whole of 6, 5, or 10 days for hospitalization, ICU, and ventilators, respectively.

 ![](README_files/figure-gfm/unnamed-chunk-11-1.png)<!-- -->